You're studying for exams, playing sports, socializing on weekends, perhaps even working at a part-time job. Who has time for health?

 Well, let's put it this way: How do you think it will affect your cramming, working, and relaxation time if you're under the covers with the flu or low energy from eating nothing but corn chips and pizza?

-Take care of your body and you'll rock in school and at work, not to mention in your social life.
-We talked with David Rosenthal, MD, director of Harvard University Health Services, to create a primer for lasting health all school-year long.
+Take care of your body, and you'll rock in school and at work, not to mention in your social life.
+Harvard professor David Rosenthal, MD, shares this advice for lasting health all school-year long.

 Regular cardio exercise will fend off stress and give you energy to make it through a marathon class load, plus it's good for your heart and just about every other part of your body.
 The American College of Sports Medicine (ACSM) recommends moderate cardio for 30 minutes, five times per week.